xdmushui/partner-center-sdk/develop/get-a-referral-by-id.md

 ---
 title: Get a referral by ID
-description: How to create a referral ms.date: 11/08/18 ms.localizationpriority: medium
+description: How to get a referral by ID ms.date: 11/08/18 ms.localizationpriority: medium
 ---